smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: Martha Wells and Samantha Shannon, each read 24 times

 **TOTAL**: 904 total authors read, with 232 unique.
+134 authors were used only once for this square.

 ### 22. Coastal Setting